Fiware/showcase.gsma.dataModels/specs/ThreePhaseAcMeasurement/README.md

 # Three-phase alternating current measurement

-A 3PhaseACMeasurement entity represents a measurement from an electrical system that uses three-phase alternating current.
+A ThreePhaseAcMeasurement entity represents a measurement from an electrical system that uses three-phase alternating current.
 It has attributes for various electrical measurements such as power, frequency, current and voltage.
 For some attributes such as current and voltage the value is a structured value with properties for the three different phases: L1, L2 and L3.
 For some measurements